-Coffee Review was founded in 1997 by Kenneth Davids and Ron Walters.
-The concept, then as now, was simple: conduct blind, expert cuppings of coffees and report the findings in the form of 100-point reviews, parallel to those in the wine industry, while educating readers about coffee with in-depth tasting reports and technically informed commentary.
 Since its founding, Coffee Review has become the world’s most widely read and influential coffee buying guide.
-In 2015 over one million coffee lovers visited Coffee Review.
-Most of the great changes that have taken place in the fine coffee world over the past eighteen years have been reflected in and often anticipated by our thousands of reviews and over two-hundred tasting reports and major articles.
+Now, as many as one million coffee lovers visit Coffee Review each year.
+Most of the great changes that have taken place in the fine coffee world over the past 23 years have been reflected in and often anticipated by our thousands of reviews and over two-hundred tasting reports and major articles.

 If you are new to our site—welcome.
 If you are a return visitor, we hope you continue to enjoy Coffee Review.
 Please keep visiting us as we bring you fresh reviews and informed commentary on the latest trends and developments in the world of fine coffee.

 You can read more about us by visiting any of the following links: